- How long is the program?

 Students looking to purchase a new machine can do so via the Carolina Computing Initiative.
 There are a number of advantages to doing so, including a 4-year warranty, insurance and enhanced campus support.
 CCI computers also come pre-loaded with basic software needed for the program.
 See Why Buy CCI? for more information.

 Examples of laptops currently available for purchase via the UNC Tech Shop are found here.
-(Please note that we do not recommend the Lenovo Yoga for use in our programs due to issues with its camera while in tablet configuration).

 If purchasing a CCI laptop is not practical, technical specifications for other suitable machines can be found here under the ‘Minimum Laptop Specifications for Third Year Students’ heading.
 CCI sells Lenovo brand Windows-based laptops and Apple laptops.
 Other brands of Windows-based laptops available from alternate vendors include Dell, Hewlett-Packard and Microsoft Surface.